Operation Crusader (video game)

-Operation Crusader is a 1994 computer wargame developed by Atomic Games and published by Avalon Hill.

-Operation Crusader was among the first titles released in Avalon Hill's push to revive its computer game division during the 1990s, in an attempt to diversify its business because of falling board wargame sales.
+Operation Crusader is a computer wargame developed by Atomic Games and published in 1994 by Avalon Hill for MS-DOS and Classic Mac OS.
+It was among the releases in Avalon Hill's push to revive its computer game division during the 1990s, in an attempt to diversify its business because of falling board wargame sales.
 The company hired Atomic Games as a key to this initiative, and Crusader acted as the spiritual successor to its earlier V for Victory wargame series, reusing and updating much of the game design and code from those titles.

 Operation Crusader was the first game in the World at War series, and was followed by World at War: Stalingrad and D-Day: America Invades.

 Gameplay

 The player takes control of a military commander during World War II.
 The player is tasked with building up an army in order to destroy the opposing military.
 The player has the choice between being an Ally, or being part of the Axis.